Please note: Applications for 2023 have now closed.

 - The panel will decide which three applicants (one per Faculty) will receive the scholarship and the successful applicants will be informed.

-- All three sanctuary scholars will be enrolled onto a six week pre-sessional English course (there is no cost for this).
+- All three sanctuary scholars will be enrolled in a six week pre-sessional English course (there is no cost for this).

 - Scholars will be invited to meet programme staff, wellbeing services and UPSU officers.